taoensso/faraday/README.md

 ## Contacting me / contributions

 Please use the project's [GitHub issues page] for all questions, ideas, etc. **Pull requests welcome**.
 See the project's [GitHub contributors page] for a list of contributors.
+You'll also find Faraday users and developers in `#faraday` at clojurians.slack.com.

 Otherwise, you can reach me at [Taoensso.com].
 Happy hacking!